wb-airbus/soxy/README.md

 bridges access to backend functions by exposing VDI-side resources locally using a common protocol.
 At the time of writing, soxy provides:

+- a telnet-like interface to inject keystrokes ("input");
 - a bootstrap module using a PowerShell backend script ("stage0");
 - a (basic) FTP server to access the remote machine's filesystem;
 - a telnet-like interface to spawn and interact with a console/shell executed on